-Subject to the Nondisclosure Provisions of H. Res.
-895 of the 110th Congress as Amended

-- 230. However, the Board recommends that the Committee on Ethics further review the allegations above because there is a substantial reason to believe SOCAR and AFAZ were undisclosed, impermissible sponsors of congressional travel.
-Because of this impermissible sponsorship, the Board also finds a substantial reason to believe that Members of Congress accepted payment of travel expenses from an impermissible source, resulting in impermissible gifts, in violation of House rules and regulations, standards of conduct, and federal law. - 231.
+- Subject to the Nondisclosure Provisions of H. Res.
+895 of the 110th Congress as Amended - impermissible sponsorship, the Board also finds a substantial reason to believe that Members of Congress accepted payment of travel expenses from an impermissible source, resulting in impermissible gifts, in violation of House rules and federal law. - 231.
 There is also a substantial reason to believe that BAKIAD contributed funds for congressional travel in Turkey, becoming an undisclosed, impermissible sponsor of congressional travel.
-Because of this impermissible sponsorship, the Board also finds a substantial reason to believe that Members of Congress who traveled to Turkey accepted payment of travel expenses from impermissible sources, resulting in an impermissible gift, in violation of House rules and regulations, standards of conduct, and federal law.
+Because of this impermissible sponsorship, the Board also finds a substantial reason to believe that Members of Congress who traveled to Turkey accepted payment of travel expenses from impermissible sources, resulting in an impermissible gift, in violation of House rules and regulations.